Your 7-day low-carb meal plan

 Choose from snacks including olives, nuts, dried fruit and oatcakes with light cream cheese.

-The low-carb meal plan aims to help you maintain a healthy, balanced diet while reducing the amount of carbs you eat.
+This low-carb meal plan aims to help you maintain a healthy, balanced diet while reducing the amount of carbs you eat.
 Varying amounts of carbohydrate are shown each day to help you choose which works best for you.
+You might want to use it to lose weight, or maintain a healthy weight.

-If you treat your diabetes with insulin or any other medication that puts you at risk of hypoglycaemia (low blood glucose levels), following a low-carb diet may increase this risk.
-However, your healthcare team can help you adjust your medications to reduce your risk of hypos.
+It's important to know that if you treat your diabetes with insulin or any other medication that puts you at risk of hypos (low blood sugar levels), following a low-carb diet may increase this risk.
+Speak to your healthcare team about this so they can help you adjust your medications to reduce your risk of hypos.